Achilles tendon rupture: Imaging

 Ultrasonography can be used to determine the tendon thickness, character, and presence of a tear.
 It works by sending harmless high frequencies of sound waves through the body.
 Some of these sound waves reflect back off the spaces between fluid and soft tissue or bone.
 These reflected images are analyzed and created into an image.
 These images capture in real time and are helpful in detecting movement of the tendon and visualizing injuries or tears.
 This device makes it possible to identify injuries and observe healing over time.
 Ultrasound is inexpensive and involves no harmful radiation.
 It is operator-dependent and so requires a level of skill and practice for it to be used effectively.

 MRI can be used to distinguish incomplete ruptures from degeneration of the Achilles tendon.
 MRI can also distinguish between paratenonitis, tendinosis, and bursitis.
 This technique uses a strong uniform magnetic field to align millions of protons running through the body.
 These protons are then bombarded with radio waves that knock some of them out of alignment.
 When these protons return they emit their own unique radio waves that is analyzed by a computer in 3D to create a sharp cross sectional image of the area.
 MRI provides excellent soft tissue imaging making it easier for technicians to spot tears or other injuries.

 Radiography can also be used to indirectly identify Achilles tendon tears.
 Radiography uses X-rays to analyze the point of injury.
 This is not very effective at identifying soft tissue injuries.
 X-rays are created when high energy electrons hit a metal source.
 X-ray images are acquired by utilizing the different densities of the bone or tissue.
 When these rays pass through tissue they are captured on film.
 X-rays are generally best for dense objects such as bone while soft tissue is shown poorly.
 Radiography is not the best for assessing an Achilles tendon injury.
 It is more useful for ruling out other injuries such as heal bone fractures.

 Differential diagnosis

-Some conditions to consider when diagnosing Achilles tendon are Achilles tendinitis, ankle sprain, avulsion fracture of the calcaneus.
+Some conditions to consider when diagnosing an Achilles tendon tear are Achilles tendinitis, ankle sprain, and avulsion fracture of the calcaneus.

 Treatment

-Treatment options include surgery and non-surgery rehabilitation.
+Treatment options include surgery and non-surgical rehabilitation.
 Surgery has shown a lower risk of re-rupture.
 However, it has a higher rate of short-term problems.
 Surgery complications include leg clots, nerve damage, infection, and clots in the lungs.
 The most common problem after non-surgical treatment is leg clots.
 The main problem after surgery is infection.
 Certain rehabilitation techniques have shown similar re-rupture rates to surgery.
 In centers without early range of motion rehabilitation available, surgery is preferred to decrease re-rupture rates.